laurel-stratoscale/strato-aws-examples/terraform/packer/readme.md

 * Terraform creates a Bastion jump server and supporting network environment.

-* Packer SSHs into the Bastion server, creates and boots a temporary Packer instance, then jumps to the temporary instance.
+* Packer creates and boots a temporary Packer instance, then SSHs into the temporary instance through the Bastion server.

 * Once inside the temporary instance, Packer runs the provisioner commands to install Docker, clones the Docker-provisioned instance into an output AMI, and uploads the output AMI into Symphony.